Table of Contents

 • Visualization: We project the high-dimensional feature matrix into 2D space, and smooth the discrete points into a continuous density map.

-We qualitatively analyze the landscape of thoughts for different datasets and language models.
-Besides, we also introduce three quantitative metrics to help understand the behavior of the LLM at different reasoning steps.
+In addition, we also introduce three quantitative metrics to help understand the reasoning behaviors of LLMs at different steps.

 LoT for different algorithms.